GustafEnebog/project-2/README.md

   + The about and contact sections was separated albeit they fitted well together.

 ### Acknowledgement
-A special thanks to my mentor at Code Institute for his nice ways and for most helpful input!
+A special thanks to my mentor at Code Institute for his time, nice ways and for most helpful input!